 - appropriate steps will at all such times be taken for the protection of any animal concerned in case of fire or other emergency

 - all reasonable precautions will be taken at all such times to prevent and control the spread of infectious diseases

 - while any animal concerned is at the premises where it will normally be held, its accommodation is such that it can take adequate exercise

 Application evaluation process

-A fee will be payable for applications and if the licence is granted, conditions
+A non-refundable fee will be payable for applications and if the licence is granted, conditions may be attached.

 |Dangerous Wild Animals Licence